Vmlweb/Dingle-Swift/README.md

 ## Dependancies

-Once the exported classes have been put into XCode you will need the following frameworks:
+You will need the following frameworks in your XCode proect:

   * [Alamofire](https://github.com/Alamofire/Alamofire)
   * [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON)